spanktar/spanky.wizardPOC/README.md

 spanky.wizardPOC
 ================

-Proof of Concept for my Wizard Woes
+Proof of Concept for my Wizard Woes!